 Kimberly shared the screen with Kerry Washington again in the 2016 TV movie Confirmation, which was nominated for two Emmys, and also played one of Danny Glover's daughters in the ensemble comedy Almost Christmas.

-In 2017, she's expected to play a detective in Eli Roth's crime drama Death Wish with Bruce Willis, Elisabeth Shue and Vincent D'Onofrio.
+In 2018, she played Detective Jackson in Eli Roth's crime drama Death Wish with Bruce Willis, Elisabeth Shue and Vincent D'Onofrio.

 Kimberly, who has two daughters from her former marriage to Maurice Oldham, is a vegan and has her own website devoted to natural living.
 Launched in 2014, KimberlyElise.com is "intended to inspire readers to live conscience lives" and features content related to "natural beauty, wellness and healthy living."